ClementineOldfield/pokemon-terminal-app/README.md

 # pokemon-terminal-app
 <!--
 A link to your GitHub repository
-Ensure the repository (repo) is accessible by your Educators --> https://github.com/ClementineOldfield/pokemon-terminal-app
+TODO:: Ensure the repository (repo) is accessible by your Educators --> https://github.com/ClementineOldfield/pokemon-terminal-app